Rinbo/clubhouse-v2/worklog.md

 - ~~Delete Club~~
 - ~~Club statistics endpoint for show what gets deleted when deleting a club~~

+## TrainingEvents

+- Also check that there is not an existing event when checking for upcoming events.
+Maybe return that one then?

 ## Messaging

 - Implement ability for admins to send email to team and individual users.